sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module03priorityQueuesHeapsDisjointSets/section01priorityQueuesIntroduction/priorityQueues.md

 ## When to use?

-**When we want to:**
+**When we want to perform:**

 * Operations based on priority, importance, urgency, value, weight, etc., rather than based on the arrival order.
 * Process the order based on priority.
-* Frequently find the minimum and maximum elements.
+* Operations to frequently find the minimum and maximum elements.
-* Shortest and longest paths.
+* Operations to find the shortest and the longest paths.
-* Minimum or maximum cost of the network.
+* Operations to find the minimum or the maximum cost of the network.

 ## Examples